Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/DEVLOG.md

 ### 2024-01-04 - put in old music project
 Copied and pasted in our old working music library project; 5 mins

+### 2024-01-04 - commands
+Updated the if statements for the commands we would use this program, wrote in comments so that we could fill in for the functions later; 20 mins